RMerl/asuswrt-merlin/README-merlin.txt

               partition.
    - CHANGED: The Local IP in an IPv6 firewall rule can now be left empty.
+   - CHANGED: Download Master will now be downloaded at install time rather than included in the firmware, to increase the amount of space available to JFFS - this matches the AC56/AC68.
+(N16, N66)
    - FIXED: Under certain conditions, the OpenVPN server page would report an initializing state when it was already running.